Find The Best RV Mattress (2023): Reviews Of Our Top 3 Picks

-A third, less common difference, is that an RV mattress may fold up.
+A third, less common difference, is that a mattress in an RV may fold up.

-Some bedrooms are designed so that when the bedroom slide-out is in the retracted position, there isn't enough room for the mattress, so it must fold up.
+Some bedrooms are designed so that when the bedroom slide-out is in the retracted position, there isn't enough room for it, so it must fold up.

 Can You Put A Regular Mattress In An RV?